Pet Emergency: What to Do

-Will the pet fit into the family?
-Is any member of the household allergic to the pet?
+Will the pet fit into the family and is anyone going to be allergic to the pet?
 Not all pets are a perfect fit for all families.
 Cats, big dogs, small dogs, bunnies and other pets will not all fit in with any family situation.
-Children and other pets should always be considered in the decision making process.
+Children and other pets should also be considered.
 This is not a one size fits all purchase.

 A pet is a gift that can last up to 20 years.
 Dogs can live anywhere from 8-18 years depending on the breed and some cats will live even longer than that.
-Owning a pet is a long-term commitment, one that should be made with love and careful consideration.
+Owning a pet is a very long term commitment that should be made with love and careful consideration.

 After the holidays have passed, take your loved one to the local shelter and let them be involved in choosing the pet they will adopt.
 You can even wrap a pet “gift certificate” that lets them know what you will be doing.
 This will give both the future pet and pet owner a better chance at a happy ending.